Cancer of the Testicles (Testicular Cancer): What to Know

 • A change in how your testicle feels.

-• A painless bump or swelling in the testicle.
+• A bump or swelling in your testicle that doesn't hurt.

-• Dull ache or feeling of heaviness in the lower abdomen.
+• A dull ache or heavy feeling in your lower belly or groin.

-• Pain or discomfort in the testicles or scrotum.
+• Pain or discomfort in your testicles or scrotum.

-• Sudden buildup of fluid in the scrotum.
+• Sudden buildup of fluid in your scrotum.

 • Growth of breast tissue.
 The breast area may feel painful or sore.